Wendy’s Strawberry Frosty pushes out vanilla for the summer - NewsBreak

 “We’re always listening to our fans and as the most-requested item, it was a no-brainer for us to bring the Strawberry Frosty to the menu this season,” said Loredo.
 “While some of our competitors are still trying to get their ice cream machines to work, fans can dip into this new strawberry treat all summer long at Wendy’s.”

 Vanilla Frosty devotees might want to note that hidden in the subtext of Wendy’s announcement is the fact that the secondary flavor introduced in 2006 , will be on hiatus to make room for the fruity newcomer.
-The company notes that strawberry is “Joining the Chocolate Frosty for a limited time.”This is the most popular fast food chain in San Diego, study says
+The company notes that strawberry is “Joining the Chocolate Frosty for a limited time.”Download the free 8News and StormTracker 8 mobile apps!

 A recent Wendy’s tweet with a picture of the Strawberry Frosty and the simple caption “Hey.” has had a passionate response on the social media platform with comments like “Get inside of me now.” and “This is about to be life changing” in response to the post.